Skip to main content

 " Survi, I have no children, so Pratap is like my own."

 The wedding day seemed like the one she remembered as he looked royal in his golden sherwani and red pagri.
-Her red Jora, he designed like it was.
+Her red Jora, he designed it like it was.
 He remembered the smallest details.
-As she walked into the Mandap helped by her friends and Dheer who was now keeping an eye on Pratap to see his reactions his heart skipped a beat alarmed by Dheer's look while he managed a smile.
+As she walked into the Mandap, helped by her friends and Dheer, who was now keeping an eye on Pratap to see his reactions, his heart skipped a beat, alarmed by Dheer's look while he managed a smile.
 They sat for the wedding in front of a small gathering as the sun shone bright.
 She stared at him as she remembered that last time, the heavy dupatta was blocking her view...
-This time he had kept it simple, the way she desired.
+This time, he had kept it simple, the way she desired.
 It was time for Gath Bandhan and Pratap to stare at Dheer.

-" Mausi, do the gaat bandhan please."
+" Mausi, do the gaand bandhan please."
 He smiled.
 Survi nodded.

 His request reassured Dheer that they didn't remember what she did.
-She did the bandhan as Pratap stared at Survi who blushed happily.
-They were having the most important day in their lives.
-For they were reuniting and renewing age-old vows and because it was time to make evil pay.
+She did the bandhan as Pratap stared at Survi, who blushed happily.
+They were having the most important day of their lives.
+For they were reuniting and renewing age-old vows, and because it was time to make evil pay.

-Survi and Pratap stared right at her smiling as she felt even more awkward.
+Survi and Pratap stared right at her, smiling as she felt even more awkward.
 Dheer was clearly not enjoying the party or the food as Pratap kept an eye on her activities.
-Soon after the party, the cars were leaving one by one and Pratap insisted he would go in the last car with Dheer Mausi and Survi. " My two favourite people."
+Soon after the party, the cars were leaving one by one, and Pratap insisted he would go in the last car with Dheer Mausi and Survi. " My two favourite people."
 He smiled at Dheer.
 Dheer agreed.
 Reaching home, I will take my bags and escape through the back door while you do your rasms!
-I can't take a risk.
+I can't take the risk anymore.

 “ Sure, take your time.”
 She smiled back.